mkearney/data-scribers/content/post/2018-02-02-triathlon-pubmed-analysis.md

   - sciathlongithubio
 ---

 Today I am using the RISmed package for R to analyze publications about triathlon.
 It is an amazing package to look through the Pubmed database for what they have on a certain subject.
-Pubmed is a NIH (USA) funded database which hosts articles about medicine and biology.
-Today, I am looking at studies that have been done on injuries, disease and human physiology that have to do with[... <i class="fas fa-external-link-alt"></i>](https://Sciathlon.github.io/post/triathlon_pubmed_analysis/)
+Pubmed is a NIH (USA) funded database which hosts articles about medicine and biology[... <i class="fas fa-external-link-alt"></i>](https://Sciathlon.github.io/post/triathlon_pubmed_analysis/)